laekettavong/PizzaDeliveryCLI/README.md

 # PizzaDeliveryCLI

-This is the command line interface (continuation of) [PizzaDeliveryGUI](https://github.com/laekettavong/PizzaDeliveryGUI).
+This is the command line interface (continuation of) [PizzaDeliveryGUI](https://github.com/laekettavong/PizzaDeliveryGUI) written puposely without leveraging the native 'repl' module.
 With the CLI, a system admin can make various dashboard-like queries to ascertain hourly/daily transactions/users metrics and details.
 Following is the currently supported command set.

 | Command                                       	| Description                                                                                                                   	|